sizovs/boring-stack/README.md

 Loosely coupled, distributed architectures are challenging to operate, making them better suited for the cloud.
 This is one reason cloud providers advocate for such architectures.
 In contrast, monolithic, self-contained architectures reduce the benefits of PaaS and serverless solutions, which are opaque and costly abstractions over servers.

-Thanks to deliberate architectural simplification, we can run our app on a single Hetzner VPS, which is one of, if not the most cost-efficient and robust cloud provider on the market.
-20TB transfer on Vercel is $2850, on Hetzner it's free.
-Do your own math, and you'll be mind-blown by how much you're being ripped off by AWS and alikes.

 To simplify ops and alleviate tooling fatigue, this project includes custom scripts for database migrations, zero-downtime deployments, and infrastructure provisioning (Terraform state management is a hassle and HCL syntax is too restrictive for my taste).

 Since stability, simplicity, and fewer abstractions are the guiding principles, the following tech choices are made: